Acute disseminated encephalomyelitis: Treatment

 In a study of 16 children with ADEM, 10 recovered completely after high-dose methylprednisolone, one severe case that failed to respond to steroids recovered completely after IV Ig; the five most severe cases – with ADAM and severe peripheral neuropathy – were treated with combined high-dose methylprednisolone and immunoglobulin, two remained paraplegic, one had motor and cognitive handicaps, and two recovered.
 A recent review of IVIg treatment of ADEM (of which the previous study formed the bulk of the cases) found that 70% of children showed complete recovery after treatment with IVIg, or IVIg plus corticosteroids.
-A study of IVIg treatment in adults with ADEM showed that IVIg seems more effective in treating sensory and motor disturbances, while steroids seem more effective in treating impairments of cognition, consciousness and rigor.
-This same study found one subject, a 71-year-old man who had not responded to steroids, that responded to an IVIg treatment 58 days after disease onset.
+A study of IVIg treatment in adults with ADEM showed that IVIg seems more effective in treating sensory and motor disturbances, while steroids seem more effective in treating impairments of cognition, consciousness, and rigor.
+This same study found one subject, a 71-year-old man who had not responded to steroids, who responded to an IVIg treatment 58 days after disease onset.

 Prognosis

 Full recovery is seen in 50 to 70% of cases, ranging to 70 to 90% recovery with some minor residual disability (typically assessed using measures such as mRS or EDSS), average time to recover is one to six months.
 The mortality rate may be as high as 5–10%.
 Poorer outcomes are associated with unresponsiveness to steroid therapy, unusually severe neurological symptoms, or sudden onset.
 Children tend to have more favorable outcomes than adults, and cases presenting without fevers tend to have poorer outcomes.
-The latter effect may be due to either protective effects of fever, or that diagnosis and treatment is sought more rapidly when fever is present.
+The latter effect may be due to either the protective effects of fever or the fact that diagnosis and treatment are sought more rapidly when fever is present.